Testing Inference Performance

 The CAIMAN-ASR server provides a response for every 60 ms of audio input, even if that response has no transcription.
 We can use this to calculate the latency from sending the audio to getting back the associated response.

-To prevent each connection sending audio at the same time, the client waits a random length of time (withing the frame duration) before starting each connection.
+To prevent each connection sending audio at the same time, the client waits a random length of time (within the frame duration) before starting each connection.
 This provides a better model of real operation where the clients would be connecting independently.